 This program has a selective admission process.
 Applications

-are due by January 2015.
+are due each January.
 See below for details

 regarding specific requirements.